PROYECTO-SANTACLOTILDE/openmrs-esm-patient-imaging-app/README.md

         To set up the 'openmrs-patient-imaging-app' in your OpenMRS 3 installation (if you’re unable to find the Frontend settings):
         - Copy the directory `dist` from the package 'openmrs-esm-patient-imaging-app' to the directory `your-openmrs3-server/frontend/`
         - Then rename the folder with correct name: `openmrs-esm-patient-imaging-app-1.0.1-pre.1`
-        - In the 'your-openmrs3-server/frontend/' folder find the file `importmap.json`'
+        - Navigate to the 'your-openmrs3-server/frontend/' directory and open the file `importmap.json`'
-        - Add the the line:
+        - Add the following entry:

-            `@openmrs/esm-patient-imaging-app":"./openmrs-esm-patient-imaging-app-1.0.1-pre.1/openmrs-esm-patient-imaging-app.js`
+            ```bash
+            @openmrs/esm-patient-imaging-app":"./openmrs-esm-patient-imaging-app-1.0.1-pre.1/openmrs-esm-patient-imaging-app.js
+            ```

-        - In the `your-openmrs3-server/frontend/` find the `routes.registry.json`:
+        - Navigate to the `your-openmrs3-server/frontend/` and open the `routes.registry.json`:
-            - Add following information:
+            - Add following entry:

+            ```bash
-                `@openmrs/esm-patient-imaging-app`: `{ all the content in the file route.json of the package 'openmrs-esm-patient-imaging-app'}`
+            @openmrs/esm-patient-imaging-app : all the content in the file route.json of the package 'openmrs-esm-patient-imaging-app'
+            ```
         Then restart OpenMRS server

 ## Configuration